-- Place setting with one serving of the prepared recipe. - Serving dish/pitcher
+- Place setting with one serving of the prepared recipe.

+- Serving dish/pitcher

+- Sample for tasting judges

 Setting the Table

 Place Settings

 A "cover" means everything used at each individual's place setting.
 The "cover" includes the dinnerware, glasses/cups, flatware, tablecloth or placemat, and napkin used at each individual place setting.
 The recipe and menu you have chosen influence the type of items you will use in your cover.